nus-cs2103-AY1920S1/duke/docs/README.md

 ### Listing all tasks : `list`

-Shows a list of all persons in the address book.\
+Shows a list of all tasks in the task list.\
 Format: `list`

 ### Deleting a task : `delete`